gzinck/snap-bug-mic/README.md

 ## Fixing the script

-Interestingly, it is possible to make it work on mobile by making a simple change:
+Interestingly, it is possible to make the mic work on mobile by making a simple change:

 1. Open `snap-bug-mic.lsproj` in Lens Studio.
 2. Click `MicController` in the Objects pane.